zenmill/zenmill/README.md

 This scheme is straightforward with ZenMill by supplying a fallback-based loader (with logic like "try user, if fails try theme, if fails try system").

-The important thing is that this also works with all includes, which is contrast to **every single template engine** out there.
+The important thing is that this also works with included files: they would also be resolved using fallback-based algorithm rather than relatively.
+This is contrast to **every single template engine** out there.

 ## License